Sister Aquarium Partnership

 Local biologists also conducted educational and coral research in Israel

-Amy Alexopoulos, Lead Aquarist of Marine Fishes, and Ann Money, Director of Education and Research, shared their expertise and collaborated with Israel Aquarium staff in December.
+In December 2019, Amy Alexopoulos, Lead Aquarist of Marine Fishes, and Ann Money, Director of Education and Research, shared their expertise and collaborated with Israel Aquarium staff.
 Alexopoulos worked alongside the aquarium’s husbandry staff and shared her knowledge and experiences in aquarium animal care, specifically with marine fish and invertebrates.
-She consulted on animal health, exhibit design, and water filtration systems.
+In addition, she consulted on animal health, exhibit design, and water filtration systems.

 Money presented educational opportunities for the aquarium’s tours and classroom programs, including ways to incorporate more conservation messaging into their offerings.
 Shai Ben Ami, Education Director at the Israel Aquarium, and Money also discussed ways to partner on education research that Money is conducting in Oklahoma.
 Both facilities will quantify the benefit of a field trip to an aquarium based on a student’s interest in STEM.

 “The involvement of the Israel Aquarium will lend international support for informal science education and institutions,” Money says.

 Dr. Elizabeth Kaufman, Chief Veterinarian at the Israel Aquarium, says Alexopoulos and Money’s passion for what they do sparked staff excitement to new levels.
 “I can not stress the importance of the impact that Ann and Amy’s visit had on our staff,” says Dr. Kaufman.
 “Their knowledge and experience gave the staff more tools to accomplish more creative ways of looking at things.”